Particular/Workshop/exercises/04 - Integration with ITOps.md

 **8)** Open the `Divergent.ITops` project.

 **9)** Add a class under Handlers called `ShipWithFedexCommandHandler`.
-It should contain an message handler for `ShipWithFedExCommand` that calls an imaginary FedEx Web Service.
+It should contain an message handler for `ShipWithFedexCommand` that calls an imaginary FedEx Web Service.
 Hardcode the customer information for now.
 Like this:
 ```
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>
 {